 Located at the northeast end of the third floor of Brown Hall

 Tables, study carrels, sofas, and soft seating for quiet study

-Dissertations, Faculty Collection, New Books collections (northwest wall)
+Faculty Collection, New Books, Oversize collections (north wall)

 Upper Level - use the stairs in the West Stacks

 Portraits in the Brown School Library